Zhou Keyu

-Zhou Keyu (Chinese: 周柯宇; born May 17, 2002), also known by his English name Daniel Zhou, is an American born Chinese singer, dancer and actor.
-He is a member of the Chinese boy group Into1, after placing 10th in the final episode of Produce Camp 2021.
+Zhou Keyu (Chinese: 周柯宇; born May 17, 2002), also known by his English name Daniel Zhou, is an American born Chinese singer, dancer, and actor.
 He is also a member of the Chinese boy group BEST.
-He made his solo debut with the single R.O.T.Y on March 1, 2021.
+He is a former member of the Chinese boy group Into1, after placing 10th in the final episode of Produce Camp 2021.
+He made his solo debut with the single "R.O.T.Y" on March 1, 2021.

 Early life

-Zhou was born in United States on May 17, 2002.
+Zhou was born in the United States on May 17, 2002.
 He grew up in Beijing, China.
 He has two older brothers, and he grew up under his brother's care due to having no contact with his father.

 Career

 2018-2020: Career Beginnings, and Debut with Best

 On December 14, 2018, Jaywalk Studio announced 14 new trainees under their company, Zhou Keyu being one of them.
 On December 10, 2019, Zhou debuted in the Chinese boy group BEST and released their single with the same name.